-For international students from outside the European Economic Area (EEA): during the first year of your stay in the UK you can drive with a valid driving licence from your own country or an International Driving Permit, but after one year you must take out a provisional UK licence and put 'L' plates on your car.
+For visitors from outside the EEA: during the first year of your stay in the UK you can drive with a valid driving licence from your own country or an International Driving Permit, but after one year you must take out a provisional UK licence and put 'L' plates on your car.
 You must then arrange to sit a full UK driving test.
 Until you pass your test, a person who holds a full UK driving licence must sit at your side whenever you are driving and you cannot drive on a motorway.

-The car must also be covered by insurance, registered and taxed and if it over three years old, it must have an MOT Certificate.
+The car must also be covered by insurance, registered and taxed and if it is over three years old, it must have an MOT Certificate.
 GB licences are issued by the Driver and Vehicle Licensing Agency (DVLA).
-If you have a driving licence that was issued in your home country, you must find out if you can use it to drive in Great Britain and how long it is valid for.
-A guidance note - Driving in England, Scotland and Wales: a guide for international students - can be found at: www.ukcisa.org.uk/student/info sheets/driving.php
+If you have a driving licence that was issued in your home country, you must find out if you can use it to drive in Great Britain and for how long it is valid.

 The Highway Code is a government publication that provides a summary of UK traffic law and has pictures of all the road signs in use in the UK (many of which are also used throughout the European Union).
-You can buy this at most bookshops or read it online at www.gov.uk/browse/driving/ highway-code
+You can buy this at most good bookshops, or read it online at www.gov.uk/browse/ driving/highway-code